Yohan460/Programmatic-OD-Python-Binding/README.md

  * `Search.plist`
  * `Contacts.plist`

  When analyzing which of these files are actually used for, the `Configurations/ldap.domain.contoso.com.plist` defines the Open Directory server and contains the actual binding information.
 The `Search.plist` defines the macOS user search space and hierarchies when an Open Directory user attempts to login to the device.
 Without the `Search.plist`, while a machine may be bound in the technical sense, it will not let a user login.
 Lastly there is the `Contacts.plist`.
-This as far as I can tell helps network user contact population and therefore isn't needed.
+This as far as I can tell helps network user contact population and therefore isn't needed, but there is an optional step below to allow for it.

 ## Implementation
 1. To write the `ldap.domain.contoso.corp.plist` you have to use the [LDAPv3Write.py](https://github.com/Yohan460/Programmatic-OD-Python-Binding/blob/master/LDAPv3Write.py) script and execute it as follows: